openaps/docs/docs/docs/While You Wait For Gear/Understand-determine-basal.md

 ![Issuing SMB's](../Images/pill_example_SMB_issuing_SMB.png)

 In this example, the eventualBG (170) is much higher than target (90).
-As you can see, BG is expected to be dropping (BGI --15.92) but it is in fact rising (Dev: 165), with 47 carbs on board.
+As you can see, BG is expected to be dropping (BGI: -15.92) but it is in fact rising (Dev: 165), with 47 carbs on board.
 Therefore, 1.58u of insulin is estimated to be needed.
-Per the safety design for SMB, OpenAPS is setting a zero temp for safety, followed by micorbolousing 0.4u.
-You can also see the previous run, which also included a long zero temp for safety with a 0.2u microbolus.
+Per the safety design for SMB, OpenAPS is setting a zero temp for safety, followed by microbolusing 0.4U.
+You can also see the previous run, which also included a long zero temp for safety with a 0.2U microbolus.

 3. OpenAPS rig with SMB's enabled - setting a low temp

 ![Setting a zero temp after SMB's](../Images/pill_example_SMB_low_temp.png)

 In this example, you can see that after a meal (40g carb with a 5u meal bolus, and a subsequent 10g with 1.2u bolus), BG was rising more than expected and SMB's were issued.
-At the point in time the logs/pill was analyzed, it showed that BG was 179 and it set a zero temp basal rate for 90 minutes. **Why?** There were still ~15 grams of carb on board, but deviations were much higher than what was expected to happen at this point in time (Dev:45, BG: -4.5, meaning the BG was expected to be dropping but was still rising).
+At the point in time the logs/pill was analyzed, it showed that BG was 179 and it set a zero temp basal rate for 90 minutes. **Why?** There were still ~15 grams of carb on board, but deviations were much higher than what was expected to happen at this point in time (Dev: 45, BG: -4.5, meaning the BG was expected to be dropping but was still rising).
 But, given the time period in which insulin can take effect, the current amount of IOB was such that most of the predBGs were below target.
-Therefore, the safe thing to do is to low tempt at this point in time.
+Therefore, the safe thing to do is to low temp at this point in time.

 ## Understanding the purple prediction lines